Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

-The EM algorithm is a general purpose estimating technique that was originally developed in the context of estimating missing data \citep{dempster_maximum_1977}.
-The EM algorithm can be used in tandem with single or multiple imputation.
-Instead of directly estimating the values of the missing data elements, the approach of \citet{junger_imputation_2015} uses the EM algorithm to estimate the distributional characteristics of the missing data, and then to sample from that distribution.

-The approach of \citet{junger_imputation_2015} can be summarized as follows: Define a vector of all the variables at time t, $x_{t}$, and split it so that the first $n$ variables are the ones with missing values and the remaining, up to $d$, are the observed values, $\mathbf{x_t} = (x_{t1}, x_{t2}, \dots , x_{tn}, x_{tn+1}, \dots, x_{td})$.
-As such, there are two mean parameters, one for the missing values at time $t$ and the other for the observed values, $ $ (where $\mu_{tm}$ is the mean for the missing values and $\mu_{to}$ is the mean for the observed values) and a $2 \times 2$ covariance matrix defined over some set of time windows to allow for non-stationarity in the time series.
-For simplicity's sake, we suppress the window notation, and denote the covariance matrix as $\sigma^{2}$.

-At each expectation step of the EM algorithm, missing values ($x_{t1}$) are imputed with the following expected value:

-Following the imputation of the missing values during each expectation step, maximum likelihood estimates of $\mu_tm, \mu_to$ and $\sigma^{2}$ are computed, with $\mu_tm$ and $\mu_to$ being computed using a specific level estimation model.
+\citet{junger_imputation_2015} propose an approach that modifies the expectation-maximization algorithm of \citet{dempster_maximum_1977} to account for the dependency between timepoints in time series data.
+The EM algorithm has found broad and popular application across quantitative psychology and, thus, we believe it shows enough promise within the current context to supply a promising condition for our simulation study.

+The approach can be summarized as follows: In the expectation step, missing measurements at time $t$, $\mathbf{\tilde{z}}_t$ are imputed as conditional means using information from non-missing measurements at time $t$, $\mathbf{z}_t$, and estimates of the mean and covariances of $\mathbf{\tilde{z}}_t$ and $\mathbf{z}_t$ using the following expression

+where $\tilde{\mu}_t$ is the estimated mean of the missing data at time $t$, $\mu_t$ is the estimated mean of the observed measurements at time $t$, $\mathbf{\tilde{\Sigma}}$ is the estimated covariance between the missing variables and non-missing variables at time $t$, and $\mathbf{\Sigma}$ is the estimated covariance matrix for the non-missing variables at time $t$.

-There are a number of ways of estimating $\mu_tm$ and $\mu_to$.
-Indeed, \citet{junger_imputation_2015} note that any time series filtering method can be used.
-They provide three different estimation models that are tested here.
+The aim of the maximization step is then to take the imputed time series from the expectation step and estimate the means and covariances of the missing and non-missing measurements. \citet{junger_imputation_2015} provide three different estimation models that are tested here.
 First, an autoregressive integrated moving average (ARIMA) model can be used by finding the d-th order difference and using the mean estimate of the one-step ahead prediction.
 Second, a natural cubic spline with curve, $g$, can find an initial mean as $g(x_{t})$ gives an estimate.
 Finally, \citet{junger_imputation_2015} propose the use of a generalized additive model \citep[GAM:][]{trevor_hastie_generalized_1986}, which are flexible regression type models that allow for non-linear relations to be automatically fit.